What is performance testing?

 Performance testing tools

 An IT team can use a variety of performance test tools, depending on its needs and preferences.
-Some examples of performance testing tools include:
+Some examples of performance testing tools are the following:

 - JMeter, an Apache performance testing tool, can generate load tests on web and application services.
 JMeter plugins provide flexibility in load testing and cover areas such as graphs, thread groups, timers, functions and logic controllers.
-JMeter supports an integrated development environment (IDE) for test recording for browsers or web applications, as well as a command-line mode for load testing Java-based operating systems.
+JMeter supports an integrated development environment for test recording for browsers or web applications, as well as a command-line mode for load testing Java-based OSes.

 - LoadRunner, developed by Micro Focus, tests and measures the performance of applications under load.
 LoadRunner can simulate thousands of end users, as well as record and analyze load tests.
 As part of the simulation, the software generates messages between application components and end-user actions, similar to key clicks or mouse movements.
 LoadRunner also includes versions geared toward cloud use.